Keyboard shortcuts

 • Simplification: removes degenerate vertices and merges collinear edges.

-• Fill Rules: even-odd and non-zero.
+• Fill Rules: even-odd, non-zero, positive and negative.

 Source Code